“Success isn’t always about greatness. It’s about consistency.” – Dwayne Johnson

 There are plenty of branding articles, blog posts, videos and experts that suggest basic ways to maintain brand consistency.
 While it is important to get the basics down, this type of advice won’t pull your brand out of mediocrity.

 Instead, extend your creativity and ideas past the normal.
-Think of ways to hammer down your brand consistency that others haven’t discovered yet.
+Think of ways to hammer down your consistency that others haven’t discovered yet.
 Chances are, you’ll find yourself on the right side of success.
 Good luck!